marshalby2/my-note/pl/C/C-Primer-Plus - chapter12 12 Storage Classes, Linkage, and Memory Management_20201022205525-vb7ywbq.sy.md

 these classes comes into being when the program starts and expires when the program ends.
 {: id="20201024174808-zzfcf0v"}

-An automatic variable, however, comes into existence when a program enters the block of code containing the variable’s definition and expires when its block of code is exited.
+**An automatic variable**, however, comes into existence when a program enters the block of code containing the variable’s definition and expires when its block of code is exited.
 Therefore, as a program calls functions and as functions terminate, the amount of memory used by automatic variables grows and shrinks.
 This section of memory is typically handled as a stack.
 That means